-With iCloud you can access your backup from anywhere, and it won’t be affected by problems with your computer.
-It is automatically encrypted, and you can always backup to iCloud via Wi-Fi from your device.
-Apple only doles out 5GB free space on iCloud, so anything beyond that calls for an upgrade to a paid iCloud account.
+With iCloud, you can access your backup from anywhere, and it won’t be affected by any potential problem with your computer.
+It is automatically encrypted, and you can always back up to iCloud via Wi-Fi from your device.
+Apple only doles out 5GB of free space on iCloud, so anything beyond that calls for an upgrade to a paid iCloud account.

 On the other hand, iTunes doesn’t rely on the cloud, but you can only restore your backup from your iTunes account via your computer.
 With this method, if your computer crashes or gets damaged, your backup goes down with it.
 However, you can encrypt the backup to retain any passwords or sensitive data.

-With iTunes you’d have to plug in your iPhone and check the “Automatically sync when this iPhone is connected” option.
-This way, whenever you connect your phone to your computer and launch iTunes, an automatic backup occurs.
+Plug in your iPhone to your Mac and check the “Automatically sync when this iPhone is connected” option.
+(Also, make sure to select “Back up all of the data on your iPhone to this Mac.”)
+That way, whenever you connect your phone to your computer and launch Finder (keep in mind that iTunes is now part of Finder on macOS), an automatic backup occurs.

-Besides iCloud and iTunes, you can use online storage services such as Google Drive, Dropbox or OneDrive to backup or sync information from your device to the cloud.
+Besides iCloud and iTunes, you can also back up your iPhone to online storage services such as Google Drive, Dropbox, or OneDrive.

-These are typically less expensive services compared to buying storage with iCloud.
-If you intend to switch to Android someday, you can still access your data from your phone.
+These are typically less expensive services compared to buying online storage via iCloud.
+If you intend to switch to Android someday, you will still be able to access your data from your phone.

 Similarly, you can access the data from any device and any location as long as you have Internet access.

 The only difference using this option is that you’ll have to upload your files and messages manually from your iPhone or computer.
 However, most services back up your photos automatically when saved on your device.